Marathon: All DCON Locations and How to Use Them Efficiently

 All Marathon DCON locations on Perimeter

-Perimeter is the cleanest map to learn because the core pattern is consistent even when guide descriptions use slightly different landmark wording.
-There are four DCONs here, and all of them sit on outer lanes, rooftops, cliffs, or edge structures rather than deep inside the busiest central spaces.
+Perimeter is the cleanest map to learn.
+There are four DCONs, and every one of them sits on an outer lane, rooftop, cliff, or edge structure rather than deep inside the busy central spaces.

-• North Relay: In the northwest corner on or near a small isolated building.
-Some descriptions call it a shelter roof northwest of North Relay, but the practical takeaway is the same: head for the outer northwest edge, not the middle of the POI.
+• North Relay: In the northwest corner, on the roof of a small isolated shelter.
+Head for the outer northwest edge, not the middle of the POI.

-• Overflow: On the western side near the cliffs, reached along an outer approach that can include a bridge connection away from the main structure.
-If you are too deep in central buildings, you have probably gone too far.
+• Overflow: On the western side near the cliffs, reached along an outer approach that crosses a bridge away from the main structure.
+If you are deep in the central buildings, you have gone too far.

-• South Relay: Far to the south in a dead-end style approach, past the South Relay area and near the outer southern route.
-It is exposed, so do not walk in without checking long sightlines first.
+• South Relay: Far south in a dead-end approach, past the South Relay area on the outer southern route.
+It is exposed — check the long sightlines before walking in.

-On Perimeter, the best DCON habit is to rotate along the map edge instead of cutting through the middle to save time.
-The edge route is usually more readable, and DCONs on this map reward players who already think in terms of perimeter movement rather than pure shortest-path movement.
+On Perimeter, rotate along the map edge instead of cutting through the middle.
+The edge route is more readable, and these DCONs reward players who already think in terms of perimeter movement rather than pure shortest-path movement.

 FinalBoss // Gear